NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ![Install Battery](images/install-battery.jpg)

 You may need to put velcro on the battery as well.
-If so, make sure the velcro is oriented like this (note the position of the wire coming off the upper-right corner):
+If so, make sure to use the rough velco and make sure the velcro is oriented like this (note the position of the wire coming off the upper-right corner):

 ![Battery Velcro](images/battery-velcro.jpg)